jason-kane/PyYapf/README.md

 3.  `Ctrl-Shift-P` (Mac: `Cmd-Shift-P`) and choose "Package Control: Install Package".

-4. Find PyYapf in the list (type in a few characters and you should see it).
+4. Find "PyYapf Python Formatter" in the list (type in a few characters and you should see it).

+Alternatively, install manually by cloning this repository into a folder named `PyYapf Python Formatter` in Sublime's `Packages` folder.

 ##Problems?